Kentucky vs Kansas State Players to Watch - Second Round

 Kansas State Players to Watch

-Johnson is No. 1 on the Kansas State Wildcats in scoring (17.7 points per game) and rebounding (7.1), and produces 2.2 assists.
-He also puts up 1.1 steals and 0.2 blocked shots.
+Nowell is averaging a team-leading 7.8 assists per game.
+And he is delivering 16.8 points and 3.6 rebounds, making 38.3% of his shots from the field and 35% from beyond the arc, with 2.4 triples per game.

-The Kansas State Wildcats receive 10.2 points, 5.8 rebounds and 1.2 assists per game from Nae'Qwan Tomlin.
+Johnson is averaging team highs in points (17.7 per game) and rebounds (7.1).
+And he is contributing 2.2 assists, making 51.9% of his shots from the field and 41.1% from beyond the arc, with 1.3 treys per contest.

-The Kansas State Wildcats receive 8.7 points, 3.6 rebounds and 2.4 assists per game from Desi Sills.
+Desi Sills gets the Kansas State Wildcats 8.7 points, 3.6 rebounds and 2.4 assists per contest.
+He also delivers 1 steal and 0.4 blocked shots.

-Cam Carter gets the Kansas State Wildcats 6.5 points, 2.9 rebounds and 1.5 assists per game.
+Cam Carter gets the Kansas State Wildcats 6.5 points, 2.9 rebounds and 1.5 assists per contest.
 He also delivers 0.8 steals and 0.3 blocked shots.

 Kentucky Top Performers (Last 10 Games)